EkoLabs/sonorous/README.md

 2. Comment your code extensively, and update the README when expected.
 3. Add unit tests where applicable.
 4. All existing testing suites must pass and no linter errors should occur.

+# Supported Browsers
+Sonorous is supported wherever WebAudio is.
+Click [here](https://caniuse.com/#search=webaudio) for a full list.